Hyperbolic Graph Diffusion Model: Hyperbolic Graph Diffusion Model

-We implement the Predictor-Corrector samplers\cite{song2020score} in hyperbolic space(see Algorithms \ref{algorithm1} and \ref{algorithm2}), where we use the Möbius scalar multiplication $\otimes_c$\cite{ungar2007hyperbolic} to replace the euclidean scalar multiplication operation and use the exponential map Eq.\eqref{2} to implement the "addition" operation between tangent vectors and hyperbolic vectors.
+We implement the Predictor-Corrector samplers \cite{song2020score} in hyperbolic space (see Algorithms \ref{alg:algorithm1} and \ref{alg:algorithm2}).
+We use the Möbius scalar multiplication $\otimes_c$ \cite{ungar2007hyperbolic} and the exponential map in Eq. \eqref{2} to keep the reverse diffusion process on the manifold. $\{\epsilon_i\}_{i=0}^{N-1}$ are step sizes for Langevin dynamics.
 After sampling, a pre-trained decoder from HVAE is used to recover $x_0$ back into the original node features, such as atom types.